maple24/Notes/Python/README.md

 `In the same way, super().fullname() calls person.fullname() method.`

 `The super().fullname() can be called as super(student, self).fullname()`

+## json dumps/loads
+> json.dumps() function will convert a subset of Python objects into a json string.
+Not all objects are convertible and you may need to create a dictionary of data you wish to expose before serializing to JSON.

+> json.loads() method can be used to parse a valid JSON string and convert it into a Python Dictionary.
+It is mainly used for deserializing native string, byte, or byte array which consists of JSON data into Python Dictionary.

 ## lambda function
 `multiple inputs, single output`